mzgreg/github-pages-with-jekyll/index.md

 Hi, I’m Megan!
-A Technical Writer who is learning Python to either expand my technical writing abilities or make the full transition to become a Python or Software Developer.
-Though my future role is uncertain, something I know for sure is that I LOVE building things with my mind!
-I’ll be using this blog as a means to problem solve and project build as I learn Python.
+A Technical Writer who is learning Python to expand my writing capabilities and potentially transition to become a Python or Software Developer.
+During this journey, I’ve discovered how passionate I am about using technology to solve problems as well as how much I LOVE building things with my mind!
+I use this blog as a means to problem solve and project build as I master Python (with caffeine in hand).